wp-plugins/related-posts/readme.txt

 No, we've taken extra measure to not affect SEO or the speed of your site. :)

+= Why does Zemanta have 3 similar plugins?
+What's the difference between them? =

+We adopted the principle of having three "release channels".
+You can try the most experimental (still stable!) features in [Related Posts](http://wordpress.org/extend/plugins/related-posts/ "Related Posts").
+The more advanced ones are in [WordPress Related Posts](http://wordpress.org/extend/plugins/wordpress-23-related-posts-plugin/ "WordPress Related Posts").
+If you're looking for the Professional version go for [Related Posts by Zemanta](http://wordpress.org/extend/plugins/related-posts-by-zemanta/ "Related Posts by Zemanta").

 == Installation ==

 1. Unzip to wp-content/plugins on your server.